Protein for endurance athletes

 Protein and endurance athletes – how much do I need?

-One thing worth noting is that you’ll reap greater gains by splitting your protein consumption throughout the day – over three or four snacks / meals - rather than loading it all within one meal.
+One other thing worth noting is that you’ll reap greater gains by splitting your protein consumption throughout the day – over three or four snacks / meals - rather than loading it all within one meal.

 Best protein sources for endurance athletes